d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 train_iter, test_iter, vocab = d2l.load_data_imdb(batch_size)
 ```

-## Using a Recurrent Neural Network Model

-In this model, each word first obtains a feature vector from the embedding
-layer.
-Then, we further encode the feature sequence using a bidirectional
-recurrent neural network to obtain sequence information.
-Finally, we transform
+## Representing Single Text with RNNs

+In text classifications tasks,
+such as sentiment analysis,
+a varying-length text sequence
+will be transformed into fixed-length categories.
+In the following `BiRNN` class,
+while each token of a text sequence
+gets its individual
+pretrained GloVe
+representation via the embedding layer
+(`self.embedding`),
-the encoded sequence information to output through the fully connected
+the entire sequence
+is encoded by a bidirectional RNN (`self.encoder`).
+More concretely,
+the hidden states (at the last layer)
-layer.
-Specifically, we can concatenate hidden states of bidirectional
+of the bidirectional LSTM
-long-short term memory in the initial time step and final time step and pass it
+at both the initial and final time steps
-to the output layer classification as encoded feature sequence information.
-In
-the `BiRNN` class implemented below, the `Embedding` instance is the embedding
-layer, the `LSTM` instance is the hidden layer for sequence encoding, and the
-`Dense` instance is the output layer for generated classification results.
+are concatenated
+as the representation of the text sequence.
+This single text representation
+is then transformed into output categories
+by a fully-connected layer (`self.decoder`)
+with two outputs ("positive" and "negative").

 ```{.python .input}
 class BiRNN(nn.Block):